norbjd/kueueleuleu/README.md

 EOF

 # convert this pod to run containers sequentially and apply
-# if you like chaining commands, this is similar to: cat simplepod.yaml | ./kueueleuleu -f - | kubectl apply -f -
+# if you like chaining commands, this is similar to: cat simplepod.yaml | kueueleuleu -f - | kubectl apply -f -
-# if kueueleuleu is not in your PATH, replace with $GOPATH/bin/kueueleuleu (default when running go install)
+# if kueueleuleu is not in your PATH, replace with /path/to/kueueleuleu
 kueueleuleu -f simplepod.yaml | kubectl apply -f -
 ```